-In order to position the machine safely and correctly, a full study of all structural drawings of the building will be strictly needed, with special attention at the foundations where the machine is supposed to be positioned; It will be necessary to exclude any presence of underground drainage, duct or any other cavity that could cause the subsiding of the machine's base frame during its working period.
+In order to position the machine safely and correctly, a full study of all structural drawings of the building will be necessary, with special attention to the foundations where the machine is supposed to be positioned; it will be necessary to exclude any presence of underground drainage, duct or any other cavity that could cause the subsiding of the machine's base frame during its working period.
 It is extremely important to evaluate the ground consistency to ensure that it will withstand the pressure exerted.
-In case of support feet only would not give enough guaranties of resistance, planking has to be put under each support foot or create special structures to share in satisfactory values the surface pressure.
-This operation is of fundamental importance because in case of supports subsiding it would cause the verticality loosing of the mast and the anchors downwards strain.
-That condition would be very dangerous for the machine stability.
-The operator is asked to verify the specific aspect and operate in agreement with all safety measures reported in this manual.
+In the case where the support feet only would not give enough guaranties of resistance, planking has to be put under each support foot or create special structures to distribute the loads over the surface area.
+This operation is of fundamental importance because in the case of support subsiding it would cause the loss of verticality of the mast and the anchors causing downward strain.
+That condition would be very dangerous for the machine's stability.
+The operator is asked to verify the specific aspects and operate in agreement with all safety measures reported in this manual.